Join us for the annual Angels of Light by purchasing a Tribute Angel on the Hospice Tree for Life.

 Tribute Gifts received by December 5 will be recognized at the event.

 All Angels, including those purchased after the event, will be hung on the tree and will remain on display for the month of December.
-Angels may be picked up Monday - Friday, 10am-2pm, January 9 – 20, 2017 at Hospice of St. Tammany.
+Angels may be picked up Monday - Friday, 10am-2pm, January 11 – 25, 2017 at St. Tammany Hospital Hospice.

 Tree for Life Dedication Sponsor